Your Guide to Planning, Planting, and Growing Kniphofia

 After planting, water well to settle the soil around the roots.
 If the soil is dry, water weekly for the first two months until the plant is able to establish new roots.

 Kniphofia flowers open slowly from the bottom up and last for several weeks.
 Their bright color attracts hummingbirds.
-They are also good cut flowers and have a long vase life.
+They are also good cut flowers with a long vase life.

 Good drainage is essential for kniphofia because the crown of the plant is susceptible to rot – especially during the winter months.
 Otherwise they are disease-free.
 In areas with high humidity or frequent rain, watch for slugs and snails, which can damage the foliage.